Here are some projects that I am working on:

 literally use every day I'm at the workbench or operating in

 the field.
+The PiG features reverse power protection, a "polyswitch", also called a resettable fuse for overload protection, and a voltage comparator IC and LED to indicate undervoltage conditions.
 Then I had the idea that I could sure use one in the

-car, when I'm connecting who-knows-what to the cigarette
+car, when I'm connecting low current draw (1 amp or less) 12 volt gadgets to the cigarette

 lighter socket.
 I took apart one of those odd-shaped cell phone